 A former Marine Corps infantry captain, writer and researcher for the Secretary of the Navy’s office, Brian has a national reputation in the security clearance area and is frequently invited to speak to organizations across the country.
 He has published numerous articles in legal journals and industry periodicals and served as an expert witness in this context.
 National publications such as Reuters and Bloomberg have interviewed and quoted Brian as a source for industrial security issues.
 Brian’s military background enhances his ability to guide individual employees, corporate executives, corporations and universities through the security clearance process.

 Brian’s experience includes legal compliance, internal investigations and defense of government actions.
 When possible, he employs a collaborative approach with the government, focusing on cost-effective solutions to save clients time, money and reputational harm.
 Brian has established strong compliance programs for government contractors, universities and others and conducted extensive candidacy reviews for employers to reduce risk exposure.

 In the clearance context, matters relating to Foreign Ownership, Control or Influence (FOCI) often arise due to the global market.
-In response, Brian has guided trustworthy individuals and companies to maintain cleared status and mitigate risk, while ensuring that cleared companies comply with DSS regulations such as undue influence from foreign entities.
+In response, Brian has guided trustworthy individuals and companies to maintain cleared status and mitigate risk, while ensuring that cleared companies comply with Defense Security Service (DSS) regulations such as undue influence from foreign entities.
 He has extensive experience winning matters already in dispute before various tribunals including the Defense Office of Hearings and Appeals (DOHA) and other agencies.
 Brian has prevailed in cases before DOHA on behalf of executives and key employees.

 In the corporate area, Brian provides counsel on business law and governance matters, joint ventures involving multinational entities and transactions.
 He implements plans and preventative measures to reduce risks and avoid litigation.